ScrutiNews/intro/README.md

 ## Thoughts, unknowns, and questions about this project:
 * This is clearly an ambitious project with many difficulties to overcome, let's take a step-by-step approach.
 This section will be used as a kind of FAQ area as people raise questions or concerns about the project.
+* Everything here is a work-in-progress, sketching out an idea and a rough plan, critique and constructive feedback is welecome.

 ## Thank You!
 *"Thanks for taking interest in this little project.
 Tackling the lies, propaganda, distortions and prejudice in everyday news is a noble cause, and one that I hope will motivate people to get involved.
 I don't know exactly where support will come from and how big it will be, but I know it will be needed to make this crazy idea a reality.
 Thanks for taking a look and I hope the sentiments expressed here will encourage your participation..."* -  John Durrant, February 2018.